How to Compress PDF Files Under 1MB Without Quality Loss

 File still above 1MB

-• Split the PDF by sections and send the relevant part.
+• Split the PDF by sections and send only the relevant part.
+You can use Split PDF to separate pages.

 Conclusion